liu-qilong/liu-qilong.github.io/contents/blog/how-trans-conv-work.md

     x: "https://x.com/liu_qi_long/status/1846821235948400889"
 ---

+# Why transposed convolution can be used to reconstruct activating features from the input images

 > Cover image source: [A guide to convolution arithmetic for deep learning - Vincent Dumoulin, Francesco Visin - ArXiv](https://arxiv.org/abs/1603.07285)

 In [ZF Net](http://dx.doi.org/10.1007/978-3-319-10590-1_53), the transposed convolution is used to approximate the inverse of convolution, leading to the reconstruction of the activating features from the input image that activates a particular layer.
 However, strictly speaking, the transposed convolution is not really the inverse of convolution.
 Then why can it be used to do the reconstruction?